-- 1. All classes are from Portfolio Pathways (Section A) and Sketchbook Crossroads (Section B) 4-H Core Curriculum except for Trends and Heritage Crafts. - 2.
-Junior: Any member age 9-13.
-Senior: Any member age 14-19. - 3.
-Seniors must submit an artist statement label card.
+1. All classes are from Portfolio Pathways (Section A) and Sketchbook Crossroads (Section B) 4-H Core Curriculum except for Trends and Heritage Crafts.

+2. Junior: Any member age 9-13.
+Senior: Any member age 14-19.

+3. Seniors must submit an artist statement label card.
+Juniors are ONLY required to submit an artist statement for Heritage Arts categories.
 This card can be found on the state fair agent resource page.
 Information on writing an artist statement may be found here.